cja5553/ACS_demo_postoperative_risk_prediction_with_clinical_notes/paper/paper.md

 notes to predict a patient's risk of postoperative complications, such as 30-day mortality, pneumonia, or delirium.

-The highlight of the package centers it's multi-task learning (MTL) finetuning abilities: rather than building a separate model for each complication, `SurgicalPLAN` fine-tunes a single language model once that is capable of predicting multiple risks simulataneously.
+The highlight of the package is its multi-task learning (MTL) fine-tuning
+capability: rather than building a separate model for each complication, `SurgicalPLAN` fine-tunes a single language model once that can predict multiple risks simultaneously.
+The package also supports inference with already-trained models and joint fine-tuning on text and a single outcome together.
 It is primarily designed for clinicians, surgeons, and researchers who are not machine-learning programmers, so that training and prediction are carried out through a few high-level commands rather than direct use of deep-learning packages and frameworks (e.g., `transformers`).
 Models run locally